davidseve/cloud-native-deployment-strategies/blue-green-argo-rollouts/README.md

           - templateName: products-analysis-template
 ```

+We have defined an active or online service 'products-umbrella-online' and a preview or offline service 'products-umbrella-offline'.
+Final user will always use 'products-umbrella-online'.
+We have created an AnalysisTemplate 'products-analysis-template' that just validates the health of the application, for production environments a better analysis should be done. **Argo Rollouts** use this AnalysisTemplate to validate a new version and set it ready to be promoted or not.
+To learn more, please read [this](https://argoproj.github.io/argo-rollouts/features/bluegreen/).
 ## Shop Umbrella Helm Chart

 One of the best ways to package `Cloud Native` applications is `Helm`.
 In blue/green deployment it makes even more sense.